SemperSolus0x3d/WinJobster.py/README.md

 > to avoid this use `start_in_base_dir` method or set working directory explicitly in `start`

 > `process.start`'s first argument can be path,
 > or any string interpreted as console input (Windows will expand path for you)

+## Is it Stable?
+No. We're planning to make breaking changes soon.
+You still able to use current version, but next release will be incompatable with it.